Snake Plant Turning Yellow? 9 Causes & How to Fix It Fast

 Snake plant leaf with sun damage showing yellowing and brown crispy edges

-How to fix it: Move your plant back from the window or use a sheer curtain to filter the light.
+How to fix it: move your plant back from the window or use a sheer curtain to filter the light.
 Snake plants do best in bright, indirect light.

 Cause #4: Not Enough Light

+Here’s a common misconception: snake plants are often called “low light” plants.
+But low light doesn’t mean NO light.
 A snake plant tucked into a dark hallway or windowless bathroom will eventually suffer.
-Without adequate light for photosynthesis, the leaves will turn pale and yellow over time.
+Without adequate light for photosynthesis, the leaves turn pale and yellow over time.

 Signs of insufficient light: